 Laughing at her expression, he told her “Ranger is really a great dog.
 He is just spirited.”

-Closing her eyes, she sighed while wondering if she had just made a huge mistake.
-As much as she wanted this dog, she worried if she would be able to give him enough attention.
+Closing her eyes, she sighed while wondering if she had just made a colossal mistake.
+As much as she wanted this dog, she worried if she would be able to give her new pet enough attention.
 Had she been too impulsive?

 By the look on her face, Trevor knew he had upset Ranger’s new mama.
 “Hey, how would you like to walk your dog?
 I am dropping off this little pup.
 We could take Ranger for a walk, and I could give you some advice about your new guy.

 “Well, I guess if you don’t mind,” her voice trailed.